sarahsamdo/sarahsamdo.github.io/_posts/2020-09-30-activity-post.md

 ---
 title: What is Style?
-Activity
+Hands-on Activity
 layout: post
 categories:
 - activity